Sunday, December 31, 2006

 In the 12th century, French nuns began to give gifts in St. Nicholas' name on his feast day.
 This gift giving was later blended with the three wise men bearing gifts for the newborn Jesus, and thus became associated with Christmas.

-Rudolph the red-nosed reindeer was created for an ad campaign for the Montgomery Ward department store chain.
-Posted by Picasa
+Rudolph the red-nosed reindeer was created for an ad campaign for the Montgomery Ward chain

 Another Day